taminhtien/angular-js/README.md

 - Directives are a way to make standalone UI components, like ```<app-info>```
 - Services are a way to make standalone communication logic, like ```forecast``` which fetches weather data from a server

+## Why are routes useful?

+Why are routes useful?
+Instead of filling a single view with more code than needed, routes let us map URLs to self-contained controllers and templates.
+Furthermore, now that the app has URLs, users can easily bookmark and share the app's pages.

+What can we generalize so far?

+- Directives are a way to make standalone UI components, like ```<app-info>```
+- Services are a way to make standalone communication logic, like forecast which fetches weather data from a server
+- Routes are a way to manage apps containing more views.